i-am-grub/MultiGP_Toolkit/README.md

 > [!NOTE]
 > An internet connection is not required for running the event, unless ZippyQ is being used

+## Installing the Plugin

+Please reference the [installation documentation](https://multigp-toolkit.readthedocs.io/stable/usage/install/index.html) when installing this plugin.

+Downloading the repository's source code from GitHub is not a valid installation method as a closed source module is bundled in at the time of the release.

+> [!NOTE]
+> Due to our agreement with MultiGP, the offical releases of the MultiGP Toolkit comes bundled with a closed source module.
+> When running a Global Qualifier, this module will verify the system and give the MultiGP Toolkit the ability to sign off on the pushed race data.
+> When running a standard event, this module will be dormant and allow code modifications to both the RotorHazard server and the MultiGP Toolkit.
+> All other actions besides verifiying the system and signing off on race data for Global Qualifiers are open source.

 ## Plugin Support

 Please reach out in the [RotorHarzard discord server](https://discord.gg/ANKd2pzBKH) for support.